Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-5) the probability distribution function of $d$ can be obtained before the experiment by testing the source device.
+4) the probability distribution function of $k$ can be obtained before the experiment by testing the source device.

-6) the probability distribution function of $d$ will not change during the QKD transmission.
+5) the probability distribution function of $k$ will not change during the QKD transmission.

 Here, these conditions are assumed to simplify our model for experimental intensity fluctuations.
-Conditions 1)-4) are the intrinsic constraints and assumptions for the intensity fluctuations.
-A strong hypothesis here is that condition 4), which could be violated when the intensities are very small.
-However, since in most current CV QKD system, optical attenuators are used to attenuate the strong pulse which is the output of the modulator.
-Therefore, the condition 4) can be guaranteed by these strong pulse.
-Conditions 5)-6) are the assumptions for system characterization, which is required before QKD transmission.
-Fig 1 shows two probability distribution functions (PDF) of $d$, such as Gaussian distribution and uniform distribution.
+Conditions 1)-3) are the intrinsic constraints and assumptions for the intensity fluctuations.
+Conditions 4)-5) are the assumptions for system characterization, which is required before QKD transmission.